ampproject/amphtml/spec/amp-email-format.md

 ## AMP Components

-The following is the list of [AMP components]({{g.doc('/content/amp-dev/documentation/components/index.html', locale=doc.locale).url.path}}?format=email) that are currently supported in AMP email messages.
+The following is the list of [AMP components](https://amp.dev/documentation/components.html?format=email) that are currently supported in AMP email messages.
 The components are grouped into the following categories:

 * [Dynamic Content](#dynamic-content)
 * [Layout](#layout)